brainix/pottery/README.md

 The most common usage pattern for `CachedOrderedDict` is as follows:

-1. Instantiate `CachedOrderedDict` with the IDs that you must look up or compute passed in as the `keys` argument to the initializer.
+1. Instantiate `CachedOrderedDict` with the IDs that you must look up or compute passed in as the `dict_keys` argument to the initializer.
 2. Compute and store the cache misses for future lookups.
 3. Return some representation of your `CachedOrderedDict` to the client.